Mount Morris (village), New York: Transport

 Mount Morris is on the Rochester-to-Dansville line of the Rochester & Southern Railroad.
 The R&S Rochester-to-Dansville line through Mount Morris was originally part of the New York (Hoboken) to Buffalo Main Line of the Delaware, Lackawanna and Western Railroad (DL&W).
-This through route, made redundant by the Erie Lackawanna merger, was downgraded in 1963 with the abandonment of a portion of the line between nearby Groveland and Wayland.
+This through route, made redundant by the 1960 Erie Lackawanna merger, was downgraded in 1963 with the abandonment of a portion of the line between nearby Groveland and Wayland, over torturous Dansville Hill.
+The Erie Lackawanna Railway thereafter operated over the far easier grades of the former Erie Railroad, via Hornell, to Binghamton and Hoboken.

 In addition to the DL&W, Mount Morris was served by three other railroads: 1) It was served by the Rochester-Avon-Mount Morris line of the Erie Railroad from c.
 1860 to 1940.
 From 1907 to 1934 this offered frequent electric railway service from Mount Morris to Rochester.
 The Erie line to Mount Morris was abandoned in 1940.
 2) The Dansville and Mount Morris Railroad (and predecessor Erie & Genesee Valley RR) linked its namesake communities from c.
 1871 to 1940.
 The Mount Morris segment of the railroad was abandoned with the loss of its connection to the Erie in 1940.
 3) The Pennsylvania Railroad (and predecessors) served Mount Morris from c.
 1882 to c.
 1963 on its Olean-Hinsdale-Rochester branch line.
 The PRR through Mount Morris was abandoned in 1963, and the right-of-way now forms the basis of the Genesee Valley Greenway.

 Mount Morris is now the location of the junction with the R&S's branch to the Hampton Corners salt mine.
 The Hampton Corners line was built in the 1990s and is one of the newest railroad lines in New York state.